Microbiome Profiling

 Cosmos-Hub transforms DADA2 from a command-line tool into an accessible, production-ready platform that eliminates technical barriers while maintaining analytical rigor:

-• Simplified workflows, reducing the number of parameters to be amended, relative to DADA2 in Nextflow (Ampliseq)
+• Simplified and optimized workflow, reducing the number of parameters to be amended, relative to DADA2 in Nextflow (Ampliseq).

-• Flexible quality thresholds (Q15, Q20, Q25), primer trimming options, and taxonomic assignment parameters tailored to your specific study design and sequencing platform.
+• Flexible quality thresholds (Q15, Q20, Q25) and primer selection to suit your study design and sequencing platform.

 Finally, the Cosmos-Hub Support team provides personalized guidance for primer selection, quality parameter optimization, and technical troubleshooting to ensure successful project completion.